appuio/docs/services/webserver/webserver.rst

 Extending .gitlab-ci.yml
 """"""""""""""""""""""""

-After we have successfully added the Kubernetes integration to our Gitlab repository, we can go on and extend our CI configuration such that it pushes to the APPUiO registry:
+After we have successfully added the Kubernetes integration to our Gitlab repository, we can go on and extend our CI configuration such that it pushes to the APPUiO registry.
+We will use a custom Gitlab CI runner with installed OpenShift CLI, as we need to interact with the APPUiO API from within our job.

 .. code-block:: yaml
     :caption: .gitlab-ci.yml
     :linenos:
-    :emphasize-lines: 6, 8, 13-14
+    :emphasize-lines: 7, 9, 14-15

     variables:
         OC_REGISTRY_URL: registry.appuio.ch